-- Road design shall conform to the current AASHTO Policy On Geometric Design of Highways and Streets, applicable MDOT design methodology, and the WCRC requirements described herein.
+- Road design shall conform to the current AASHTO guidelines, applicable MDOT design methodology, and WCRC requirements described herein.

-- Road and Drainage Plans shall contain all the information necessary for constructing the subdivision project.
-Although innovation and creativity are encouraged in the preparation of plans, the importance of general uniformity is emphasized.
+- Road and Drainage Plans shall contain all the information necessary for constructing the project.
+The importance of general uniformity in plan documents is emphasized.

 - English units of measure shall be used exclusively.

 The Preliminary Plat shall be based upon the Michigan Coordinate System of 1983 using the current National Geodetic Survey adjustment on the date of the submittal with three points of reference, two section corners and one property corner.
 A statement by the Professional Surveyor as to how coordinates were developed and the datum and any adjustments used shall appear on the plans.

 - All elevations shall be based on the North American Vertical Datum of 1988 (NAVD 88).
 A permanent benchmark, conforming to standards adopted by WCRC, shall be established in each development and shown on the plans.; Each phase of a development shall have at least one benchmark, and all developments larger than 20 acres shall have at least two benchmarks.; A benchmark detail can be found in the Appendix.

 - All plans shall be generated using a computer aided drafting system.

 Plan Sheets – At a minimum, Road & Drainage Plans shall include all of the following plan sheets and related information: